 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Bowl barrow 150m SSE of Cartole is a Bronze Age funerary monument located in Cornwall, England.
-The site consists of a circular earthwork mound characteristic of bowl barrow construction, a common burial form across southern Britain during the Bronze Age period, roughly 2200 to 700 BCE.
-Such monuments typically contained cremated or inhumed remains, often accompanied by grave goods reflecting the status and beliefs of the deceased.
-The barrow's survival to the present day makes it an important archaeological record of Bronze Age mortuary practices and settlement patterns in the Cornish landscape.
+Bowl barrow 150m SSE of Cartole is a Bronze Age funerary monument located in Cornwall.
+The barrow takes the form of a simple hemispherical mound, characteristic of bowl barrows constructed during the Bronze Age period.
+Such monuments typically contained inhumation or cremation burials, often accompanied by grave goods reflecting the status of the deceased.
+The site is recorded as a scheduled ancient monument, reflecting its archaeological significance as evidence of Bronze Age burial practices and settlement patterns in Cornwall.

 Bowl barrow 150m SSE of Cartole is a scheduled monument protected by Historic England under reference 1004373.
 View the official record →

-Bowl barrow 150m SSE of Cartole is a Bronze Age funerary monument located in Cornwall, England.
+Bowl barrow 150m SSE of Cartole is a Bronze Age funerary monument located in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004373.

 Bowl barrow 150m SSE of Cartole is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004373.